-The relevant PRI indicators to track implementation of Principle 22 is below:
+The relevant PRI indicators to track implementation of principle 22 is below:

-Module PRI indicator CORE / PLUS Relevance to human rights Policy, Governance and Strategy PGS50 - During the reporting year, did your organisation, directly or through influence over investees, enable access to remedy for people affected by negative human rights outcomes connected to your investment activities?
-PLUS This indicator aims to understand whether signatories provide or enable, as relevant, access to remedy for people affected by negative human rights outcomes connected to their investment activities.
+Module Indicator ID Indicator type [Core/Plus] Relevance to human rights Policy, Governance and Strategy PGS 50 - During the reporting year, did your organisation, directly or through influence over investees, enable access to remedy for people affected by negative human rights outcomes connected to your investment activities?
+PLUS This indicator aims to understand whether signatories provide or enable access to remedy for people affected by negative human rights outcomes connected to their investment activities.